We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 Who is it for?

-The cloud-based customer support software Freshdesk is intended for companies that want multiple support channel capabilities.
+The cloud-based customer support software Freshdesk is intended for companies with multiple support channel capabilities.

 What problem does it solve?